A career as a hydrologist would suit you if you're good at interpreting data and are interested in the environment and sustainability

 - research and development agencies, including the Centre for Ecology & Hydrology (CEH) - part of the Natural Environment

-- Research Council (NERC) and the WRc Group;
+- the Natural Environment Research Council (NERC) and the Water Research Centre (WRC) Group

 - educational institutions that undertake relevant teaching and research.